VoxelPrompt: A Vision Agent for End-to-End Medical Image Analysis: Methods

-We develop a combinatorial strategy to synthesize a diverse set of input prompts to train \vxp.
-For a task~$\task$, we establish a set of prompt templates~$\mathcal{P}_\task$, which serve as a basis for synthesizing text.
-They include placeholders to accommodate multiple words, terminologies, and phrases with similar meanings.
+\subpara{Training Prompt Synthesis} We synthesize a combinatorially diverse set of prompts for training.
+For each task~$\task$, we define a set of prompt templates~$\mathcal{P}_\task$ containing placeholders to accommodate multiple words, terminologies, and phrases with similar meanings.
 We compile a list of interchangeable text~$\mathcal{C}_k$ for each placeholder~$k$.
-To generate a prompt~$\prompt$ for task~$\task$ during training, we randomly sample a template from $\mathcal{P}_\task$, then fill each placeholder~$k$ with text sampled from~$\mathcal{C}_k$.
-This process is recursive, as a single placeholder may include other placeholders.
-The distribution of prompts encompasses a range of clinical and imaging terminologies, as well as linguistic variations across tenses, syntactic structures, and lexical choices.
+To generate a prompt~$\prompt$ for task~$\task$, we sample a template from $\mathcal{P}_\task$, then fill each placeholder~$k$ with text sampled from~$\mathcal{C}_k$.
+Placeholders may themselves contain other placeholders, making the process recursive.
+This yields a diverse distribution of prompts spanning clinical and imaging terminology, as well as variations in tense, syntax, and word choice.